Super Easy Ginger Garlic Broccoli

 - Microwave on high for 2 minutes.

 - While the broccoli is cooking place the ginger, garlic, and oil in a large fry pan on the stove and turn the heat to medium.
-(Do not heat the pan before adding the oil, ginger
+(Do not heat the pan before adding the oil, ginger and garlic!)

 - Gently stir until the garlic and ginger begin to sizzle and jump.
 This usually takes 1 to 3 minutes.